nickmccarty/neuman-and-cohen-paper/README.md

 This research seems to provide evidence "that even complex social situations can be functionally analyzed through modern computational tools."
 The authors describe their workflow as follows:

-* First, using zero-shot classifcation, we tested our ability to automatically identify social emotions in short textual data.
+* First, using zero-shot classification, we tested our ability to automatically identify social emotions in short textual data.

 * Next, we used GPT-3 for generating synthetic data and identifying violated social norms through human